 Alan shrugged.
 "Was worth a try."
 He reached for the remote control and switched the TV on.

-"How can I help you?" the concierge welcomed them.
+"How can I help you?" the concierge welcomed them at the glossy counter.

 The employee tipped the info into the computer.
-"Sorry, sir, but I found only the reservation for one room under the name of Grissom."
+"Sorry, sir, but I found only the reservation for one room under this name."

-"There must be a mistake.
+"What!
+That must be a mistake.
 I ordered two rooms."
-Gil read the name on the small plate attached to the employeeīs jacket.
+Gil read the name on the small plate attached to the employee's jacket.
 John Plain

 "Sorry, sir."

-"We are booked out.
+"We are fully booked.
 The convention..."
 Plain emphasized with a sorrowful face.

 "Right."
-Gil looked at Greg who looked quickly away.
+Gil fiddled with his credit card.
 Why has it to be now for such a stupid thing to happen?
+What does this look like?

-"If I may give you an advice, sir, the room has a double bed," Plain continued eagerly.
-"It will be comfortable enough for two people."
+"If I may give you an advice, sir, the room has a double bed, spacy enough to be comfortable for two people," Plain advised eagerly.

-But Greg hung his head.
-Two flecks of red shone brightly on his cheeks.
+Greg hung his head.
+Two flecks of red graced his cheeks.

 Well...
 "Ermh...alright," Gil agreed with Plain.
 He signed the papers, collected the key-cards and walked with Greg to the lifts.

-"I wonīt sleeping in that bed with you," Greg growled.
+"I won't sleep in that bed with you," Greg growled.

 "You planned this," Greg accused him, his eyes a fierce brown.

-"No. What do you think of me?
-Iīd never..."
+"No way.
+What do you think of me?
+I'd never..."
 The lift doors opened.
 They stepped in.
 Other people joined them.
-Their argument stopped at once.
-It was a very small room.
-The lift stopped at every floor.
-More and more people stepped inside.
+They stopped talking.
+Shit!
+Gil tensed up.
+The lift paused at every floor.
+More people stepped inside.
 It got crowded.
 The air became damp.
-Gil felt like fainting.
-He tried to focus on...on...but the closeness of outraged Greg was at the moment more than he could bear.
-Finally they arrived at floor ten.
+Gil tried to focus on... whatever... but the closeness to an outraged Greg was more than he could bear.
+Phew!
+There!
+They arrived at floor ten.
 As soon as the doors slid open, Greg jumped outside.
-Gil followed him quickly.
+Oh great!
+Gil trailed far behind him.

 "Hey there, Gil!"

-He turned around and saw a man he wasnīt looking for.
-Carl Morris, an old-school scientist and also a good friend of his mother.
+He turned around and saw a man he wasn't looking for.
+Carl Morris, an old-school scientist, as well as a good friend of his mother.

 The corpulent man with the red face laughed heartily.
 "Liar.
-You look quite shocked."
+You look shocked."

 "Nonsense, Carl.
-Iīm just surprised to find you here."
+I'm just surprised to see you here."

-Out of nothing, Greg rushed between them.
-"Give me a key-card," he urged Gil angrily.
+Just then Greg rushed between them.
+"Give me a key-card," he urged Gil, holding out his hand.
 "You got both of them."

 "Hey, Greg.
 This is Carl, an old friend of mine."
-He drew the card out of his pocket.
+Gil fetched the card from his pocket.

-"Since when is this my concern," Greg snapped and grabbed the card off Gilīs hand.
+"Since when is this my concern," Greg snapped, and snatched the card from Gil's hand.

 "Just a second..."
-Gil started, but Greg was already gone.
+Gil said, decided to include Greg in the conversation, though Greg was already gone.

-"Nice fellow," Carl joked with a twinkle in his eye.
+"Nice fellow," Carl joked, a twinkle in his eyes.

 "He is.
-Today he is just in a bad mood."
+Today he's just in a bad mood."

 "Sure you have."
 Carl patted his back.
 "Your mother will be happy that you found someone again."